Welcome to today's edition of the Rush 24-7 podcast.

 And if they do not change course in the coming weeks, the price of that failure will be paid by our troops and their loved ones.

-I think the voters in America want Congress to support our troops who are in a harm's way.
+I think the voters in America want Congress to support our troops who are in harm's way.

 They don't want politicians in Washington telling our generals how to fight a war.

-There's been a political dance Going on here in Washington.
+There's been a political dance going on here in Washington.

 They need to come off their vacation, get a bill to my desk.

-And if it's uh if it's got strings and mandates and withdrawals and pork, I'll veto it, and then we can get down to business of getting this thing done, and we can do it quickly.
+And if it's got strings and mandates and withdrawals and pork, I'll veto it and then we can get down to business of getting this thing done.

 It doesn't have to take a lot of time.